dedpichto/ag.WPF.NumericBox/README.md

-ValueChanged | Occurs when the Value property has been changed in some way TextAlignmentChanged | Occurs when the TextAlignment property has been changed in some way ShowTrailingZerosChanged | Occurs when the ShowTrailingZeros property has been changed in some way
+ValueChanged | Occurs when the Value property has been changed in some way TextAlignmentChanged | Occurs when the TextAlignment property has been changed in some way ShowTrailingZerosChanged | Occurs when the ShowTrailingZeros property has been changed in some way TruncateFractionalPartChanged | Occurs when the TruncateFractionalPart property has been changed in some way